Evidence and knowledge are central to designing and delivering socially just and effective policies

 - Training civil servants and parliamentary staff through face to face and online learning in how to access, appraise and use a wide range of evidence in their day-to-day work.

 - Designing and implementing coaching, mentoring and pairing schemes to support the application of skills in the workplace.

 - Supporting capacity development units in the public sector, such as civil service colleges and parliamentary institutes, to assess and meet skills needs related to evidence.

 If every civil servant is able to have some knowledge on Evidence-informed Policy-Making, I believe it will positively impact on the work we do, so that whatever policy comes out reflects the needs of the people and addresses those needs.

 Thywell Kpe, Regional Director for the Department of Gender, Ghana

 Convene and connect across the evidence to policy system to strengthen networks and relationships

-- Connect change agents.
-We actively seek to connect partners and empower key influencers in order to help them support each other through peer-to-peer networks, training, convening events, and sharing experience
+- Facilitate change by building peer networks and connecting partners to help them support each other through training, attending events, and sharing experience.

 We strengthen the demand for evidence by: